 The holiday season is my favorite time of year.
 My friends come home to Michigan from all over the country, work shuts down for a weeklong vacation, and I get to spend my afternoons brunching with my girlfriends instead of sitting in meetings.
 These 8 must-try Michigan foods will make your visit to the Great Lakes state tasty.
 When my friends come home I always ask them– where do you want to go? what are you craving?
 Almost immediately the response includes something or somewhere only Michigan can provide.

-Here’s the “Michigan Foods” you must try if you’re visiting the Great Lakes State!
+Here are the 8 must-try Michigan Foods to taste if you’re visiting the Great Lakes State!

 Cider & Donuts

 Lafayette Coney Island VS American Coney Island.
-The ongoing battle for best Coney in Detroit is a long one.
+The ongoing battle for the best Coney in Detroit is a long one.
 The two restaurants are next door to each other on the corner of Michigan Avenue and Lafayette Boulevard- try them both, and you be the judge on who does em best.

 Chicken Finger Hani